Overview of Object Storage

 - Object Storage is a regional service.
 Data is stored redundantly across multiple storage servers.
 Object Storage actively monitors data integrity using checksums and automatically detects and repairs corrupt data.
 Object Storage actively monitors and ensures data redundancy.
 If a redundancy loss is detected, Object Storage automatically creates more data copies.
 For more details about Object Storage durability, see the Object Storage FAQ.

 - custom metadata

 - You can define your own extensive metadata as key-value pairs for any purpose.
 For example, you can create descriptive tags for objects, retrieve those tags, and sort through the data.
 You can assign custom metadata to objects and buckets using the Oracle Cloud Infrastructure CLI or SDK.
-See Software Development Kits and Command Line Interface for details.
+See SDKs and the CLI for details.

 Ways to Access Object Storage

 You can access Object Storage using any of the following options, based on your preference and its suitability for the task you want to complete:

 - The Console is an easy-to-use, browser-based interface.
 To access the Console, you must use a supported browser.
 To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
 You are prompted to enter your cloud tenant, your user name, and your password.

 Oracle Cloud Infrastructure supports the following browsers and versions:

 Troubleshooting signing in with Firefox